ku-dml/mol-infer/HPS/instances_for_paper/README.md

   For the data sets BHL, FlmL, FlmLG, FlmU, FlmUO, FlmUG, OdrL, OdrU, and Vp, we take the logarithmic measurement of observed values as in paragraph "Setting Data Sets" of Section 6.1, and the resulting files are under the name "xxx_log_values.txt"

-- Instance files used for Table 2, 3&4, 5, respectively.
+- Instance files used for Tables 2, 3, 4, respectively.

   All the instance files used for the numerical experiments in Section 6.